pulp-platform/redundancy_cells/README.md

 This will generate the register file SV-code, its corresponding C-code and documentation using lowrisc's reggen tool via the pulp register-interface repository.

 ## ECC encoders and decoders
-ECC encoders and decoders are imported using lowRISC's `vendor.py` script.
+ECC encoders and decoders are imported using [`bender`'s `vendor` command](https://github.com/pulp-platform/bender#vendor-----copy-files-from-dependencies-that-do-not-support-bender).
 To re-import and re-generate the `prim_secded_` modules run
 ```bash
 make gen_ECC
 ```